saikumarb006/Blind-75-Leet-code-Questions-and-and-solutions/README.md

 };
 ```

 **Why it's fast**: We realize we only need to track the minimum price seen so far.
-For each day, we calculate profit if selling that day[1][24].
+For each day, we calculate profit if selling that day.
 - **Key insight**: We don't need to check all combinations, just track minimum and calculate profit for each day!

 ---